US

 Dental tools for removing plaque and tartar

-A scaler helps tackle oral issues like plaque buildup, periodontal disease, and other forms of buildups that cannot be scraped with a probe.
+A scaler helps tackle oral issues like plaque buildup, periodontal disease, and other forms of buildup that cannot be scraped with a probe.
 Most of these buildups are trapped in tiny pockets between teeth.

 While brushing and flossing may remove significant portions of them, a dental brush cannot access areas that a scaler can reach for deeper cleaning.
 Nowadays, there are available ultrasonic scalers that remove solid buildups by using vibrational energy rather than scraping.
 If left unattended, these oral issues can lead to periodontal disease or tooth decay.